kevinkga/bbos/README.md

 Firstly to get started we will need a base image to build upon.

-For example, fetch a base Ubuntu Server image from here https://ubuntu.com/download/raspberry-pi and save the image in your Downloads folder (e.g `ubuntu-21.10-preinstalled-server-armhf+raspi.img.xz`).
+For example, fetch a base Ubuntu Server image from http://cdimage.ubuntu.com/ubuntu-server/daily-preinstalled/current or the official https://ubuntu.com/download/raspberry-pi and save the image in your Downloads folder (e.g `jammy-preinstalled-server-armhf+raspi.img.xz`).
 This file will typically be stored compressed using xz, as hinted by the file extension.
 You will need to uncompress the image before being able to use it by using the following command:
 ```
 cd ~/Downloads/
-unxz ubuntu-21.10-preinstalled-server-armhf+raspi.img
+unxz jammy-preinstalled-server-armhf+raspi.img
 ```

 # (optional) Resizing the base image